tdbowman/retrieveTweets/README.md

 ## Installing
 You will need to:
-1. Execute the 'tables.sql' file in your MySQL database; this will create the tables you need for storing of tweet data
+1. Execute the 'tables.sql' file in your MySQL database; this will create the tables you need for storing of tweet data 1a.
+The assumption is that you have tweet IDs to collect stored in the newly created 'altmetric_twitter_keys' table.
 2. Ensure you have all the files installed on a web server where you can execute PHP
 3. You can run `nohup php retrieve_100Tweets_usingTweetID.php > logFile.log &` from a terminal on the server when you are in the directory where this file is located.
 The `nohup` command will allow you to run the script in the background.
 4. Once the retrieval of your tweet objects is finished, you can run the parse file.